josueortc/josueortc.github.io/_pages/about.md

   image: "/images/cajal.png"
 ---

 I am a Computational Neuroscientist.
-Currently, I am a Wu Tsai Fellow working in the labs of Prof. Jessica Cardin and David van Dijk at Yale University.
+Currently, I am a Wu Tsai Fellow working in the labs of Prof. [Jessica Cardin](http://cardinlab.org/) and Prof. [David van Dijk](https://www.vandijklab.org/) at Yale University.
 I work developing computational models of spatiotemporal data, particularly working on developing Attention-Based Neural Integral Equations models to analyze spontenaous and behavior-driven neural responses and its relationship to different brain states in mouse.

 Previously, I did my PhD in Quantitative and Computational Biosciences in the lab of [Ankit Patel's](https://ankitlab.co/) group at Baylor College of Medicine and Rice University.
 I worked in the problem of OOD generalization and the role of inductive bias.
 Particularly, I workrf on understanding how different model parametrizations can induce different implicit regularizers during training, and if this regularizer produce models that generalize better to random and adversarial noise.
 In addition, I work on understanding neurally consistent neural networks, which are trained to maximize similarity to neural recordings.